sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/controlling_an_led_by_potentiometer.rst

 Introduction
 -----------------------

-In this lesson, let’s see how to change the luminance of an LED by a potentiometer, and receive the data of the potentiometer in Serial Monitor to see its value change.
+In this lesson, let's see how to change the luminance of an LED by a potentiometer, and receive the data of the potentiometer in Serial Monitor to see its value change.